Joseph Watt: Victoria Cross action

+The "Gowanlea" was not mentioned.
+Neither was the Floandi going to sink.
+Nichols borrowed a small boat from the "British Crown" and patched it up by himself.
+If the "Gowanlea" was present he would have undoubtedly mentioned it.
+It is possible the account of Joseph Watt's heroism became conflated with that of Nichols in the dispatch to Admiralty and the narrative they assumed became official.

 The award

 There was some dispute at the time as to whether the award of the Victoria Cross was appropriate given the defeat suffered by the barrage despite the resistance against overwhelming odds In the event, Watt was the only recipient of the men put forward from the drifter crews although several other men were given the Conspicuous Gallantry Medal or the Distinguished Service Medal, including three from Gowanleas crew.

 Watt was characteristically uncomfortable with his award, commenting on a request for an interview postwar with the words "There has been too much said already and it should get a rest ...
 I'm ashamed to read the exaggerations which have been printed".
 He was moved from drifters shortly after the action, becoming sick and spending the remainder of the year in hospital in Malta before being brought home to receive his award at Buckingham Palace and serve on light duties as a Chief Skipper.